swcarpentry/web-data-python/05-makedata.md

 ~~~

 and then check that the right output file has been created.
-Since we are bound to have the country codes anyway (having used them to look up our data), this is as little extra work as possible.
+We are bound to have the country codes anyway (having used them to look up our data),
+so this should seem natural to our users.

 > ## Deciding What to Check {.challenge}
 >
-> Should `save_records` check that every record in its input is the same length?
+> Should `save_records` check that every record in its input has exactly two fields?
 > Why or why not?
+> What about country codes -
+> should it contain a list of those that match actual countries
+> and check that `left` and `right` are in that list?

 > ## Setting Up Locally {.challenge}
 >
 > Find out how to publish a file on your department's server.

->## Published Data Consistency {.challenge}
+> ## Published Data Consistency {.challenge}
 >
-> It is important for the file names of published data to be consistent because;
+> It is important for the file names of published data to be consistent because:
->a) Some operating systems (e.g. Windows) treat spaces differently
->b) You may not have access to your department's server to rename them
->c) The cStringIO and csv libraries require it.
->d) the files and data can be processed programmatically.
 >
+> 1. Some operating systems (e.g. Windows) treat spaces differently.
+> 2. You may not have access to your department's server to rename them.
+> 3. The `csv` library requires it.
+> 4. Programs can only process files and data correctly when they are.